akasunic/final-project-dp15/README.md

 We haven't tried this out, but worth considering: http://stackoverflow.com/questions/3806016/how-to-protect-a-google-app-engine-app-with-a-password

-7) Give us feedback about what the experience of analyzing your own email relationship data was like! http://tinyurl.com/kck96gr
+6) Give us feedback about what the experience of analyzing your own email relationship data was like: http://tinyurl.com/kck96gr